The undergraduate Certificate in Writing requires a minimum of 19 s.h. Students must maintain a g.p.a. of at least 2.00 in work for the certificate.

 Certificate students explore and develop their own writing skills in a wide range of genres and for varied purposes, including creative writing (fiction, nonfiction, poetry); writing for the professions, such as the arts, business, journalism, or science; writing for organizations; and writing related to personal interests.

-Coursework for the certificate includes a minimum of 12 s.h. in core courses, a minimum of 9 s.h. in focused electives, and a minimum of 1 s.h. in a capstone course.
+Coursework for the certificate includes a minimum of 9 s.h. in core courses, a minimum of 9 s.h. in focused electives, and a minimum of 1 s.h. in the Guided Capstone Portfolio course.
 Students may count a maximum of 6 s.h. earned for a major, a minor, or another certificate toward the certificate in writing.
 Up to 6 s.h. of transfer credit is allowed.
 For questions regarding the double counting and transfer credit policies, contact the director.

 Listed below are the general categories of coursework required to earn the certificate; for more specific information on courses, curriculum, and requirements of the Certificate in Writing, visit the UI General Catalog.